IATI/cdfd-docs/docs/processing.rst

 Currency Conversion
 ======================

-Individual transactions are converstion to USD, Euro, and local currencies using the closest exchange rate date to the transaction value-date.
+Individual transactions are conversion to USD, Euro, and the local (country) currency using the closest exchange rate date to the transaction :iati-reference:`@value-date`.
+Budget values are converted using the closest date to the budget :iati-reference:`@value-date`.

 Monthly exchange rates for 169 currencies are sourced from the IMF's `International Financial Statistics <https://data.imf.org/en?sk=4C514D48-B6BA-49ED-8AB9-52B0C1A0179B>`_.

 Budget Handling